 Not everyone wants a bulky pro camera to shoot some photos and videos in a concert.

 The Panasonic LUMIX DC-ZS70K fits this profile.
-It is a budget-friendly option for shooting photos priced at a little over $300.
+It is a budget-friendly option for shooting photos.

 The lens allows up to 30x zoom plus you can even flip the screen to see what you are trying to capture whenever you are shooting above the crowd.